briandrum/codes.forchagrin.com/_chapters/chapter-901-street-openings-and-excavations.md

 administrative expenses.
-The Village shall have a cause of action for all fees, expenses and amounts paid out and due it for such work and shall apply in payment of the amount due it any funds of the permittee deposited as herein provided and the Village shall also enforce its rights under the permittee’s surety bond provided pursuant to this chapter.
+The Village shall have a cause of action for all fees, expenses and amounts paid out and due it for such work and shall apply in payment of the amount due it any funds of the permittee deposited as herein provided and the Village shall also enforce its rights under the permittee's surety bond provided pursuant to this chapter.

 17. _(q)_ **Trees; Backfills.** In the making of any such excavation or opening,